th-we/deskflow-wiki/Workarounds.md

 # Remove Xdg Remote Desktop permission

-To remove the persistent token remove the `xdgRestoreToken` value from you Deskflow settings file. (~/.config/Deskflow/Deskflow.conf)
+To remove the persistent token remove the `xdgRestoreToken` value from the Deskflow settings file. (~/.config/Deskflow/Deskflow.conf)